10 Reasons Why You Must See Moustiers-Sainte-Marie, France

 Cozy restaurants in Lake Sainte-Croix

-Lake Sainte-Croix is France’s third-largest artificial lake and a hydroelectric dam that provides electricity to nearby villages.
-It’s huge!
-Like, if you measure it from end to end, you’ll measure approximately 10 kilometers long and 2 kilometers wide.
+Lake Sainte-Croix, the third-largest artificial lake in France, serves as a hydroelectric dam that supplies electricity to nearby villages.
+It’s vast, measuring approximately 10 kilometers in length and 2 kilometers in width.

-The village of Salles du Verdon was even flooded during Lake Sainte-Croix’s construction!
-Yet, the village was relocated and rebuilt later on.
+During the construction of Lake Sainte-Croix, the village of Salles du Verdon was flooded.
+However, the village was later relocated and rebuilt.

 Moustiers Sainte Marie France - Beach of Lake Sainte-Croix